camunda-community-hub/zeebe-simple-monitor/README.md

 ### Docker

-The docker image for the worker is published to [DockerHub](https://hub.docker.com/r/camunda/zeebe-simple-monitor).
+The docker image for the worker is published to [GitHub Packages](https://github.com/orgs/camunda-community-hub/packages/container/package/zeebe-simple-monitor).

 ```
-docker pull camunda/zeebe-simple-monitor:latest
+docker pull ghcr.io/camunda-community-hub/zeebe-simple-monitor:latest
 ```

-* ensure that a Zeebe broker is running with a Hazelcast exporter (>= 0.8.0-alpha1)
+* ensure that a Zeebe broker is running with a Hazelcast exporter (>= `1.0.0`)
 * forward the Hazelcast port to the docker container (default: `5701`)
 * configure the connection to the Zeebe broker by setting `zeebe.client.broker.contactPoint` (default: `localhost:26500`)
 * configure the connection to Hazelcast by setting `zeebe.client.worker.hazelcast.connection` (default: `localhost:5701`)